JiaweiZhuang/old_cloud_GC/README.md

 (and all the necessary software, of course) on it.
 After that, everyone is able to get a copy of my system, with everything installed correctly.

-You have already specified your operating system, or the "software" side of the virtual server, then it's time to choose the hardware, mostly about CPUs.
+You have already specified your operating system, or the "software" side of the virtual server.
+Then it's time to specify the "hardware" side, mostly about CPUs.

 In this toy example, choose "Memory optimized"-"r4.large" to test GEOS-Chem with the minimum fee.

 <img src="img/6.png" width="480">

-There are many CPU options (including numbers and types).
+There are many CPU options, including numbers and types.
 AWS free tier also gives you 750 free hours of "t2.micro", which is the tiniest CPU.
 Its memory is too small to run GEOS-Chem, but it is good for testing library installation if you need to.